VCityTeam/UD-Viz/docs/static/Devel/game.md

 **Create a `udvizBrowser.Game.External.SinglePlanarProcess`**

-Initialize a `SinglePlanarProcess`, gameObject3D define your game model and `SinglePlanarProcess` is stepping your game over time.
+Initialize a `SinglePlanarProcess`, gameObject3D defines your game model and `SinglePlanarProcess` is stepping your game over time.

 ```js
 const gameObject3D = new udvizBrowser.Shared.Game.Object3D({